-Unlawful presence may be the most common ground of inadmissibility for which waiver applications are filed, on behalf of applicants who will be attending their final immigrant visa/green card interview at a U.S. consulate.
-If you accumulated unlawful presence in the United States and are subject to the three-year or ten-year bar upon departure and attempted reentry, you may be able to file Form I-601, Application for Waiver of Grounds of Admissibility.
-However, you must have have a U.S. citizen or lawful permanent resident spouse, fiance, or parent who will experience “extreme” hardship if you are denied admission.
+If you accumulated unlawful presence in the United States and are subject to the three-year or ten-year bar, you may be able to file Form I-601, Application for Waiver of Grounds of Admissibility.
+However, you must have have a U.S. citizen or lawful permanent resident spouse, fiancé, or parent who would experience "extreme" hardship if you were denied admission.
 You cannot apply for this waiver on the basis of having a U.S. citizen or lawful permanent resident child.
 The application is ordinarily filed at an immigrant visa interview at an overseas U.S. consulate.

-Consider introducing evidence of “mitigating” factors to your waiver application.
-Mitigating factors may turn an otherwise weak application into a successful one.
-These factors include children with the qualified relative, a genuine belief that you had been complying with immigration laws, and being admitted to the country when you were a young child.
+Also consider introducing evidence of "mitigating" factors to your waiver application.
+Mitigating factors can turn an otherwise weak application into a successful one.
+These factors include children with the qualified relative, a genuine belief that you had been complying with immigration laws, and having come to the U.S. when you were a young child.

 Another common ground of inadmissibility that allows for a waiver application is having secured an immigration benefit through fraud or misrepresentation.
 You will not, however, be eligible for a waiver under any circumstances if you falsely claimed to be a U.S. citizen.

-Like unlawful presence waivers, you need to have a U.S. citizen or lawful permanent resident spouse, fiance, or parent to qualify for this application.
+Like unlawful presence waivers, you need to have a U.S. citizen or lawful permanent resident spouse, fiancé, or parent in order to qualify for this application.
 You are also required to show that this qualifying relative will suffer extreme hardship if you are denied admission.

 Extreme hardship, mitigating factors, and aggravating factors for a waiver application under this ground of inadmissibility are the same as for unlawful presence.

-If you were denied admission to the United States because of your criminal history, you may be eligible to file a waiver application.
+If you were denied admission to the United States because of your criminal history, you might be eligible to file a waiver application.
 Section 212(h) of the I.N.A. identifies certain criminal grounds that allow for a waiver application.
 These include crimes of moral turpitude, prostitution, and a single offense of possession of 30 grams or less of marijuana.
 Waivers are not allowed for murder, torture, aggravated felonies or for violations of any other law regarding controlled substances.
 Also see Which Crimes Can Be Waived to Get a U.S. Visa or Green Card?.